Ozx-68102/coursera-ibm-data-science-practise/README.md

 1. Python for Data Science, AI & Development (✅**Accomplished**)
 2. Python Project for Data Science (✅**Accomplished**)
 3. Databases and SQL for Data Science (▶️**In progress**)
-   - _**Special Note:** This course uses a third-party application called **Datasette** to provide a cloud-based lab environment.
-For compliance with the **Coursera Honor Code**, and to protect personal information, I can only provide the corresponding SQL statements here.
-The lab's proprietary environment and data are not publicly replicable._
+   - _**Special Note:** This course's structure is divided into two distinct parts.
+For the first three modules (M1-M3), which focus purely on SQL syntax, I have provided only the corresponding SQL statements.
+However, for Modules 4 and beyond, which integrate database access with Python programming, I have chosen to create a local database and replicate the learning objectives.
+This approach ensures that all code remains fully runnable while strictly adhering to the Coursera Honor Code, as it avoids the replication of the course's proprietary environment and data._
 4. Data Analysis with Python (Not started)
 5. Data Visualization with Python (Not started)
 6. Machine Learning with Python (Not started)